FRCBS/CRP_enrichment/src/publication_content.md

         theme(legend.position = "bottom") + guides(colour = guide_legend(override.aes = list(alpha = 1)))

 ![](publication_content_files/figure-markdown_strict/scatterplot_colored-1.png)

+# Proportion analysis code

+The estimate: *How many more people are over 3 mg/l in CRP when we filter the populations by different ferritin thresholds?
+Expressed in percentage point difference.* The intuition: We currently don’t do ferritin filtering.
+The population from which we draw donors has a certain proportion of people in risk of cardiac/chronic inflammation, often indicated by elevated hs-CRP (&gt;3 mg/l).
+Does this proportion increase in a statistically significant manner, if we start requiring higher ferritin levels from donors?

     ferritin_values <- seq(5, 50, 1)
     iterations <- length(ferritin_values)